-- the possibility of minors participating at an event where testing will take place; - the selection of a minor athlete to be tested; - that parental consent is in place for testing a minor; and - guidance on what to do in case an athlete representative is not present.
+- the possibility of minors participating at an event where testing will take place; - the selection of a minor athlete to be tested; - that parental consent is in place for testing a minor; and - the importance of encouraging the athletes to have a representative throughout the sample collection session, the importance of assisting the athlete in finding a representative and guidance on what to do in case an athlete representative is not present, found or available.

-Parental consent for minors can be obtained in a number of ways.
+Parental consent for minors can be obtained in several ways.
 Some examples include: